Olin Kreutz

 Olin George Kreutz (/ˈkruːts/; born June 9, 1977) is an American former professional football player who was a center in the National Football League (NFL) for fourteen seasons.
 He played college football for University of Washington, and earned consensus All-American honors.
-He was drafted by the Chicago Bears in the third round of the 1998 NFL Draft and played professionally for the Bears and, very briefly, for the New Orleans Saints of the NFL.
-Kreutz was a semi-finalist for the NFL Hall of Fame in 2020 after being named to the 2000s All-Decade Team, and is frequently cited as one of the greatest modern offensive linemen.
+He was drafted by the Chicago Bears in the third round of the 1998 NFL draft and spent 13 seasons with Chicago where he was selected to six Pro Bowls.
+He also played four games for the New Orleans Saints in 2011.
+Kreutz was a semi-finalist for the Pro Football Hall of Fame in 2020 after being named to the 2000s All-Decade Team.

-Early years
+Early life

 Kreutz was born in Honolulu, Hawaii.
-He is the youngest of four sons born to Henry Kreutz, Jr., of ʻAina Haina.
+He is the youngest of four sons born to Henry Kreutz Jr., of ʻAina Haina.
 He attended football powerhouse Saint Louis School in Honolulu, where he lettered in high school football, and was teammates with Dominic Raiola, who was two years behind him, and Chris Fuamatu-Maʻafala.

 Kreutz also excelled in wrestling and track and field.
 He received All-State and SuperPrep All-America honors while serving as football team captain during his senior year, and would additionally go on to win the Hawaii state wrestling heavyweight championship.

 College career

 Kreutz attended the University of Washington, where he played for the Washington Huskies football team under coach Jim Lambright.
 In 1996, Kreutz was involved in an altercation with defensive tackle Sekou Wiggs in spring practice.
 It continued in the lockerroom where Kreutz punched Wiggs, leaving Wiggs with a broken jaw.
-Wiggs lost 65 pounds and never resumed his role as a starter.
+Wiggs lost 65 pounds as a result of having his jaw wired shut and never resumed his role as a starter.
 Kreutz was recognized as a consensus first-team All-American and earned Pac-10 honors during his junior year, after which he elected to turn pro.

 Professional career

-NFL Draft
+NFL draft

-According to Sports Illustrated, Kreutz was the No. 1 center available in the 1998 NFL Draft.
+According to Sports Illustrated, Kreutz was the No. 1 center available in the 1998 NFL draft.
 He was described as "a good technician" who "has all the physical tools to be a solid NFL player" while being able to "handle really big NT and DT."
 The Chicago Bears drafted Kreutz in the third round, 64th overall.
 He was the highest selected Washington interior lineman since Ed Cunningham in 1992.
 It was also the second consecutive year in which the Bears selected an offensive lineman from Washington, after Bob Sapp in 1997.